This post may contain affiliate links. Please read my disclosure for more information.

 These pages speak volumes to the value of this planner.
 Every month you can go through these worksheets to establish, on paper, a purpose for the month.
 You can see concrete progress and reflect on setbacks.
 We do this verbally but having it visual is going to make it that much more fun.

 I’m kind of a sticker nut.
 If it’s funny and sticks on something, I’m a fan.
-There are not only month label stickers in here but stickers to label your (included) cash envelopes, budget nights, pay days, and cute ones because… stickers.
+There are not only month label stickers in here but stickers to label your (included) cash envelopes, budget nights, and pay days.

 I haven’t paid for any budget, money classes, or books to help me get out of debt.
 After 13 months of student loan payments behind me though, I am really excited to make this investment in my day-to-day debt crushing life.